Catalog and Course Inventory Management Information for Faculty and Staff

 Catalogs

-The Catalogs are published on a two-year cycle (electronic format only).
+The Undergraduate and Graduate Catalogs are published on a two-year cycle (electronic format only).
 Revisions in academic programs and courses in the catalog should anticipate program and course needs over the two academic years following publication (Year 1: Fall, Spring, Summer; Year 2: Fall, Spring, Summer).

-Departments should refer to the Academic Programs and Agreements website for information regarding processes and procedures for development of new programs and courses at UTSA.
+Departments should refer to the Academic Programs and Agreements website for information regarding processes and procedures for development of new programs at UT San Antonio.
 Also see Developing Graduate Degree Proposals on The Graduate School website.

 Catalog revisions must be made in the online catalog management system (CourseLeaf).
 Log into CourseLeaf (http://next.catalog.utsa.edu) using your myUTSA ID (abc123) and passphrase.
 Use Firefox or Chrome web browsers.